 The SC is satisfied that appropriate stewardship is being applied to the use of resources by the SCO in order to serve the public interest and to adhere to legislation and policy and ethical values and respect of the law.

-5. Significant Governance Issues (Actions 2022/23)
+5. Significant Governance Issues (Actions 2023/24)

-The continuous monitoring of the Governance Framework has led to a strengthening of processes and allowed for areas of continuous improvement.
+The continuous monitoring of the Governance Framework has led to continued strengthening of processes and allowed for areas of sustained improvement.